usethesource/rascal-website/docs/Recipes/Common/CountConstructors/index.md

 #### Description

-In [Colored trees](../../../Recipes/Common/ColoredTrees), we have seen a function that can count the number of red nodes in a `ColoredTree`.
+In [colored trees](../../../Recipes/Common/ColoredTrees), we have seen a function that can count the number of red nodes in a `ColoredTree`.
 Is it possible to define a function that can count constructors in a value of any algerbaic data type?

-We exploit the subtype relation (see [Static Typing][Rascal concepts:Static typing](../../../RascalConcepts/StaticTyping)) between [algebraic data types](../../../Rascal/Declarations/AlgebraicDataType)s and the type [node](../../../Rascal/Expressions/Values/Node) to achieve this.
+We exploit the subtype relation (see [Static Typing][static typing](../../../RascalConcepts/StaticTyping)) between [algebraic data types](../../../Rascal/Declarations/AlgebraicDataType)s and the type [node](../../../Rascal/Expressions/Values/Node) to achieve this.